jeffreykegler/hoonlint/misc/whitespace.md

   and whose pre-column is aligned one stop after the anchor column.

-* A running where
+* The remainder of the running, where

-    - runstep lines are aligned two stops after the anchor column;
+    - runstep lines are aligned one stop after the anchor column;

     - the inter-column of the vertical gaps is